sanchito59/marios_mushroom_kingdom/README.md

  2. Navigate to the directory (folder) that contains your browser's downloads.
  3. Double-click on **Appliance Hub** directory (folder).
  4. Open directory contents by extracting/unzipping documents from folder.
+ 3. Make sure your system has `Ruby 2.6.5`, `Rails 6` or higher, and `NPM` installed.
- 5. In the terminal/command line, and with NPM and Ruby 2.5.1 installed, and within the folder, run `bundle install`.
+ 4. With your tools installed, and within the folder, run `bundle install`.
+Make sure all gems install correctly before moving on.
+ 5. Next run `rake db:create`, `rake db:migrate`, and `rake db:test:prepare`.
+Make sure all processes complete successfully.
+ 6. To seed the database with test information, run `rake db:seed`.
+This will fill the database with 50-125 products and 3-15 reviews for each of those products.
- 6. Finally, run `ruby Appliance Hub.rb` to use **Appliance Hub**.
+ 7. Finally, run `rails s` or `rails server` and navigate to `localhost:3000` to use **Appliance Hub**.

 #### Clone:

- 1. To clone the repository, from your terminal or command line enter: "git clone  https://github.com/sanchito59/Appliance Hub.git"
+ 1. To clone the repository, from your terminal or command line enter: "git clone https://github.com/sanchito59/appliance_hub"
  2. Once the repository finishes downloading you will need to navigate to it in the terminal/command line.
- 3. Make sure your system has `Ruby 2.5.7`, `Rails 6` or higher, and `NPM` installed.
+ 3. Make sure your system has `Ruby 2.6.5`, `Rails 6` or higher, and `NPM` installed.
  4. With your tools installed, and within the folder, run `bundle install`.
 Make sure all gems install correctly before moving on.
  5. Next run `rake db:create`, `rake db:migrate`, and `rake db:test:prepare`.
 Make sure all processes complete successfully.
  6. To seed the database with test information, run `rake db:seed`.
 This will fill the database with 50-125 products and 3-15 reviews for each of those products.